 Another problematic part of the bill is the waiting period.
 After giving the business notice of the accessibility violation, there is a minimum six month waiting period before any further legal action can be taken.
-While change can’t happen overnight, businesses may continue to stall the progress of fixing accessibility issues, taking years to solve an issue that they have had 27 years to fix already.
+While change can’t happen overnight, businesses may continue to stall the progress of fixing accessibility issues.
+They can take years to solve an issue that they have had 27 years to fix already.

 Where are the people supporting this bill?

-The 108 elected officials that are supporting this bill in Congress are from both Democratic and Republican parties, and 33 different states.
-You can find the names of the co-signers here.
+The 108 elected officials that are supporting this bill in Congress are from both Democratic and Republican parties.
+They are from 33 different states as well.

 Why should I call my representatives?

 If you think that businesses should follow federal law and be accessible for people with disabilities, I encourage you to call your representatives and raise your voice as a member or an ally of the disability community.
-If you aren’t sure what to say, read my post about talking to elected officials on the phone here.
-And if you’re lucky enough to talk directly to someone, use my guide for talking to politicians and elected officials in person here.
+If you aren’t sure what to say, read my post about talking to elected officials on the phone.
+And if you’re lucky enough to talk directly to someone, use my guide for talking to politicians and elected officials in person.